Converse Basin Grove: Conservation and federal ownership

-Environmental Impact
+Environmental impact

-The logging of giant sequoias in Converse Basin resulted in the collapse of the old-growth forest ecosystem needed to sustain them.
+The logging of Converse Basin caused extensive deforestation and the loss of most of its old-growth forest, including thousands of mature giant sequoias and associated conifers.
 In 1915, Henry Seidel Canby wrote evocatively of the destruction in Harper's Monthly.

 It lay, a great bowl, open and near the sky, views down from its southern rim to the great plain, an edge of forest cresting it to the north.
 All within was a vast and lonely cemetery.
 A stream wound among broken trunks, torn roots, and whitened slabs of lumber, through the midst of the grassy valley.
 Above the thin turf rose weathered pines or clumps of feathery sequoia, like Italian cypresses, and beneath and beside them, at decorous intervals, were the great tombs of the dead sequoia.

 They were only stumps, but in that melancholy landscape stumps like these had power over the imagination.
 The bark had long since gone from them, but the wood held firm and fast.
 Ten feet, fifteen feet, twenty feet, they rose above the ground, and two of us could lie head-to-head upon the tops as we pored over their thousand years of rings.

 Twenty years had brought back beauty to this wasted valley, though beauty of a strange and melancholy sort.
 Flowers were everywhere, most of all where the little stream at intervals drew over its ripples a canopy of pink azalea, now in fullest bloom.
 But the forest had gone.
 An indiscriminate slaughter had let in the sun, its enemy; had dried the springs, which were its lifeblood; and such tearing and ripping as we had seen at Hume had rendered the soil, its mother, unfit except for barren grass.
 A few lonely redwoods, spared out of wantonness, had done their best to plant the spaces, but the younglings near them could only patch the ground; the pines and firs had well-nigh given up the struggle.
 Ranging cattle were more than a match for Nature and her seedling trees.
 In the great stumps themselves, in blocks and fragments scattered over the soil, in the logs which choked the streams, was more dead and wasted lumber than a forester could hope to grow on so many acres in a hundred years.
 The story of the Appalachians was being told again, and more loudly.

 This panoramic photo of the Converse Basin Mill illustrates the clearcutting logging practices.

 In the 1930s, Sequoia National Park commissioner Walter Fry and superintendent John R. White, “marveled that man had been able by crude methods to do so much damage.”

-Ecosystem Management

-Converse Basin has not recovered over a century after it was overlogged.
-In an attempt to restore the forest, single-species conifer plantations were planted.
-However, these plantations have been unsuccessful and have caused more harm than good.
-They are prone to pine beetles and have disrupted the local water cycle, leading to an increase in dead trees and dense fuel loads.
-These conditions have increased the risk of wildfire.
+Regeneration and restoration